 We will always strive to treat visitors courteously and professionally and in return we expect visitors to be patient and considerate.
 We will not tolerate any abuse to any member of staff in any form.
 Any visitor not adhering to these rules will be asked to leave the building.

-Our full-colour, beautifully illustrated Annual Review for 2016-17, A New View, can be found here.
+Our full-colour, beautifully illustrated Annual Review for 2017-18, Past Perspectives: Future Practice, can be found here.

 Our Annual Reports and accounts give details of the Museum’s activities and how our resources are spent.